TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

 ## Uploading Firmware
 Once you have the *firmware file* at hand - either the generic one, or a *hand-tailored* that you created via a specific *configuration* - you can now upload it to your microcontroller.

+> [!IMPORTANT]
+> If you choose to upload the *generic ESPHome firmware file* that you downloaded from *firmware.esphome.io*, **make sure you are selecting the firmware file for your microcontroller type**!
+If you accidentally upload the firmware made for *ESP32-S3* to a *ESP32-S2*, then the microcontroller will no longer respond.
+Since *ESP* microcontrollers have a write-protected boot loader, you can simply repeat the steps and upload the *correct* firmware file to fix this.
+You **cannot brick** *ESP* microcontrollers.

 Open the [Adafruit ESP Tool](https://adafruit.github.io/Adafruit_WebSerial_ESPTool/) in your browser:

 1. Connect the microcontroller via *USB cable* to your computer.
 Hold its *boot* button while pressing *reset* to force it into *firmware upload mode*.